 Exploring Beautiful Sayulita | A Travel Guide to Sayulita, Mexico

 Where to Eat

 One of the big hits with our group of friends was Chocobanana.
-When you’re travelling in groups, it can be a challenge to find a place to dine that pleases everyone’s taste, but Chocobanana had something for everyone.
-Went twice for breakfast at Chocobanana, and both times I loved my breakfast choice – though, if you’re heading there just once than be sure to get their famous French Toast Pudding.
+When you’re traveling in groups, it can be a challenge to find a place to dine that pleases everyone’s taste, but Chocobanana had something for everyone.
+I went twice for breakfast at Chocobanana, and both times I loved my breakfast choice – though if you’re heading there just once then be sure to get their famous French Toast Pudding.

 When going to Chocobanana, be sure to wait to get a table upstairs.
 If you sit in the top corner, you’ll get a great view of the walkways, colourful flags, and bustling square below.
 It’s a perfect spot to relax, drink your morning coffee, and take in the beauty of Sayulita.

 One thing to mention here is that if you’re someone who is wanting a breakfast cocktail – you better bring your own!
 Chocobanana does not serve any alcohol, so if you’re looking for a mimosa than you’ll want to bring one yourself.
 We saw many people bring their own beers and drinks to Chocobanana.

 One place we frequented while we were in Sayulita was Yeikame.
 We loved the food, and our server (shout out to Ryan!), as well as the owner, were fantastic.
 The food alone was excellent, but their service and friendliness brought the experience up even another level.